populse/mia_processes/docs/source/documentation/bricks/reports/ReportGroupMriqc.rst

 Generate a group report for mriqc pipeline
 ------------------------------------------

-- Gererate a pdf report for all the subjects for which mriqc run for the choosen modality.
+- Gererate a pdf report for all the subjects for which mriqc run for the chosen modality.
 - Boxplots are generated for each IQMs.
     - The box extends from the first quartile (Q1) to the third quartile (Q3) of the data, with a line at the median.
     - The whiskers extend from the box by 1.5x the inter-quartile range (IQR).